greenish/playdust-ui/README.md

 - OPENSEARCH_PASSWORD
 - OPENSEARCH_URL
 - PLAYDUST_API_HOST
-- AUCTION_HOUSE_PATH

-These should be added to an `.env` file, values can be found in Vercel
+These should be added to an `.env` file, values can be found in [Vercel](https://vercel.com/playdust/playdust-ui/settings/environment-variables)

 ## Local API connection